 RIP2 Portland Residential Infill Project Update

-Portland’s residential infill project, in addition to new home construction rates, and updated ADU (additional dwelling unit) guidelines, help us understand whether or not Portland’s housing supply will increase enough (or not enough) to meet housing demand over time.
+Portland’s residential infill project, in addition to new home construction rates and updated ADU (additional dwelling unit) guidelines, helps us understand whether or not Portland’s housing supply will increase enough (or not enough) to meet housing demand over time.

-Here, we’re delving deeper into the expansion of Portland’s new zoning, RIP2, that will allow the construction of multiple additional dwelling units (ADUs) on single-family lots with fewer restrictions.
+Here, we’re delving deeper into the expansion of Portland’s new zoning, RIP2, that allows the construction of multiple additional dwelling units (ADUs) on single-family lots with fewer restrictions.